pman1015/obsidian-dnd-ui-toolkit-ability-fix/docs/examples/wizard.md

 This examples is for a divination wizard build.

-This example doens't take advantage of many of the new features of the plugin.
+This example doesn't take advantage of many of the new features of the plugin.
 We're hoping to update and provide better examples in the future.

 ## Example